giljr/jungledev/README.md

 Where I Embrace Playful Experimentation, offering you an scaffolding opportunities to Code, Hack, and Tinker with Arduino, Rpi, PIC, and Lego too, and eventually you may _toss me some feedback_ :blush:

-In 2021: :point_right: [Google Colab](https://colab.research.google.com/) is awesome, try it yourself!
+In 2022: :point_right: This article?
+[Django MTV In VS Code](https://medium.com/jungletronics/django-mtv-in-vs-code-a5953b09a4fd) is awesome, try it yourself!

 ### How To Create A Blog in VS Code Series: